Rising Hip-Hop and R&B ARtists

 Kulture Vulturez: What have you found to be the biggest ups and downs being an artist?

 Dende: Honestly, the feeling when you put something out that did not get the type of love or reception that you feel like it deserved.
-Earlier this year I put out an album called A Happy Man and in my opinion, it is one of the best projects that came out this year (2021).
+Earlier this year I put out an album called A Happy Man.
+In my opinion, it is one of the best projects that came out this year (2021).
 That is not me being cocky or anything, I really do feel like that is one of the best projects that came out this year (2021).
 It just has not gotten the reception that I think it deserves.

 That is a constant battle as an artist myself will go through.
 I do something and it will get notoriety for a second and it dwindles away.